yashkurkure/runtime_plotter/README.md

 | func(char data[], int size) | 6 |
 | func(std::vector< char > vec) | 7 |

-6. The program will print the runtime required for each input value to stdout on a separtate line.
+6. The program will print the runtime required in **milliseconds** for each input value to stdout on a separtate line.
 For example:
 ```
 InputFIle, type: out, 0
 2.67789  -->For input on line 1 of input.txt